romayneeastmond/helloworld-snowpack-react-demo/README.markdown

 npm start
 ```

-Then navigate to default snowpack url http://localhost:8080/
+Then navigate to default Snowpack url http://localhost:8080/

 ## Copyright and Ownership